Prevailed before Spain’s Constitutional Court in a landmark case that sets a high standard of review for awards

 In 2014, the firm also brought home a €61 million win for Spanish shareholders in a multinational food group who brought a claim against its French parent company.

 Cremades Sr continues to take on high-profile arbitrator work.
-He is part of an UNCITRAL tribunal hearing a US$12 billion investment treaty claim against Russia brought by former banker Sergei Pugachev.
-He is also presiding over a US$60 million ICSID claim against Bulgaria brought by two Israeli investors; and he issued an emergency award in July last year refusing to renew emergency relief restraining Georgia from selling attached assets belonging to a Georgian-UK dual national’s tobacco business.
+He was part of the UNCITRAL tribunal majority that rejected the US$12 billion investment treaty claim against Russia brought by former banker Sergei Pugachev in 2020.
+He is also presiding over a US$60 million ICSID claim against Bulgaria brought by two Israeli investors.

 Who We Are